 Guide

 You don't need snow — or a mountain — to get better at skiing.
-With the right setup you can rehearse real carving technique indoors, year-round.
+With the right indoor ski training setup you can rehearse real carving technique and train for ski season year-round.
 Here's how indoor practice actually works, and which methods build skills that transfer to the slope.

 Can you really practice skiing indoors?